top of page

 President

 Atousa Monjazeb holds a B.S. degree in Biology from UC San Diego as well as a M.Ed. from National University.
-Upon graduating from UCSD she worked as a research Scientist at a private biotech company in La Jolla, Ca. She traveled abroad training sister labs on specific research techniques.
-6 years and 2 publications later she left the lab to go to graduate school.
-At National University she obtained an M.Ed. with supplemental credentials in Health, Biology and Mathematics.
-Having a great passion for the entrepreneurial life as well as mathematics she transitioned into mortgage lending.
+Upon graduating from UCSD she worked as a research scientist at a private biotech company in La Jolla, Ca. She traveled abroad training sister labs on specific research techniques.
+Six years and two publications later, she left the lab to go to graduate school.
+At National University, she obtained an M.Ed. with supplemental credentials in health, biology and mathematics.
+Having a great passion for the entrepreneurial life as well as mathematics, she transitioned into mortgage lending.
 She is currently a Sr. Mortgage Banker with 13 years of experience ranging from being the C.O.O of a Mortgage Company to now running her own mortgage banking office.
 The common motif in her life has been her passion for education.
-Regardless of which arena she was working in she led Education and training courses.
+Regardless of which arena she was working in she led education and training courses.

 Monjazeb is fluent in Farsi and conversational in Spanish.
 She holds a DRE license as well as an MLO license.
 She holds certifications from the DOC and EAFC.
 She served on the Wounded Warrior homes Board for 2.5 years, which offers transitional housing to soldiers needing assistance transitioning back to civilian life.